Korkino, Chelyabinsk Oblast: Administrative and municipal status

 Within the framework of administrative divisions, Korkino serves as the administrative center of Korkinsky District.
 As an administrative division, it is, together with two rural localities, incorporated within Korkinsky District as the Town of Korkino.
 As a municipal division, the Town of Korkino is incorporated within Korkinsky Municipal District as Korkinskoye Urban Settlement.

 Economy

 Korkino is an important coal-mining center.
+Coal is no longer mined in the city; the mine is flooded with water.

 Notable people

 Mountain climber Anatoli Boukreev was born here in 1958.